 About 65% of the calories in dark chocolate come from fat, and it’s considered by many to be the perfect treat in a healthy diet.

 When it comes to antioxidants, chocolate has even more than blueberries.
 (19)

 One study showed people who indulge in dark chocolate 5 or more times weekly are run less than half the risk of developing heart disease than those who don’t.
 (20)

 Choose a quality product containing at least 70% dark chocolate.

-This is another food the experts all seem to agree is healthy.
+The experts seem to agree that olive oil is healthy.

 Among other potential health benefits, olive oil is also effective at lowering blood pressure.
 (25)

 Use olive oil to improve cardiovascular health and decrease your chances of developing heart disease.